qiyangduan/standard-models-1/telco/churn_prediction.md

 [Implementation of a Customer Retention, Cross-Sell, Up-Sell and Payment Risk Solution using SAS Telecommunications Intelligence Solutions for Orange Dominicana](http://www2.sas.com/proceedings/forum2008/122-2008.pdf)).
 You may find some project management information for planning a similar project in this paper, but not much technical details are revealed.

 ### IBM mining solutions
 IBM acquired SPSS at 2009 and built its mining capability around SPSS offering.
+IBM did not seem to wrap up churn solution the way SAS did, but they provided some good insight about how to leverage social media to tackle the churn problem.

-The best I can find would be some marketing brochure like [this](ftp://public.dhe.ibm.com/software/data/sw-library/spss/IBM_SPSS_Telco_Churn_datasheet.pdf).
-Not much useful.
+You may also find lots standard brochures like [this](ftp://public.dhe.ibm.com/software/data/sw-library/spss/IBM_SPSS_Telco_Churn_datasheet.pdf) regarding those commercial software, but they are not much useful.